 \section{Introduction}

-The process of searching for an optimal policy to govern a Markov Decision Process (MDP) involves solving two sub-problems: i) policy evaluation, and ii) policy improvement \citep{bertsekas1996neuro}.
-The policy evaluation step concerns with identifying a function that maps a state to its value, i.e. the total expected reward the agent will collect by following a predetermined policy.
-The policy improvement step seeks for an update on this policy such that the visitation frequencies of the states with larger values according to the value function learned at the policy evaluation step are increased.

-Modern actor-critic methods \citep{peters2010relative, schulman2015trust, lillicrap2015continuous, schulman2017proximal, haarnoja2018soft} address the two-step nature of policy search by allocating a separate neural network for each step, a {\it critic} network for policy evaluation and an {\it actor} network for policy improvement.
-It is often straightforward to achieve policy improvement by taking gradient-ascent steps on actor parameters to maximize the critic output.
-However, as being the goodness score for actor training, the accuracy of the critic sets a severe bottleneck for the success of the eventual policy search algorithm at the target task.
-The state of the art attempts to overcome this bottleneck via using copies of critic networks or Bellman target estimators whose parameters are updated with time lag \cite{lillicrap2015continuous} and using the minimum of two critics for policy evaluation to tackle overestimation due to the Jensen gap \citep{fujimoto2018addressing, haarnoja2018soft}.
+The process of searching for an optimal policy to govern a Markov Decision Process (MDP) involves solving two sub-problems: (i) policy evaluation and (ii) policy improvement \citep{bertsekas1996neuro}.
+The policy evaluation step identifies a function that maps a state to its value, i.e., the total expected reward the agent will collect by following a predetermined policy.
+The policy improvement step updates the policy parameters such that the states with larger values are visited more frequently.
+Modern actor-critic methods \citep{peters2010relative, schulman2015trust, lillicrap2015continuous, schulman2017proximal, haarnoja2018soft} address the two-step nature of policy search by allocating a separate neural network for each step, a \emph{critic} network for policy evaluation and an \emph{actor} network for policy improvement.
+It is often straightforward to achieve policy improvement by taking gradient-ascent steps on actor parameters to maximize the critic's output.
+However, as the training objective of the actor-network, the accuracy of the critic sets a severe bottleneck on the success of the eventual policy search algorithm at the target task.
+The state-of-the-art attempts to overcome this bottleneck using copies of critic networks as Bellman target estimators whose parameters are updated with a time lag \citep{lillicrap2015continuous} and using the minimum of two critics for policy evaluation to tackle overestimation due to the Jensen gap \citep{fujimoto2018addressing, haarnoja2018soft}.